|Taken from Model Boats July 1990

 were nothing to do with me.
 The rest I believe you have covered pretty fully."

 Do you feel that Tugs reached its full potential?I

 always think it a shame that the series never

 achieved the acclaim I feel it was due.

-It was real quality, and was never really given a chance to shine.
-It's now just
+was real quality, and was never really given a chance to shine.
+It's

 at Shepperton Studios with Britt Alcroft on Thomas the Tank?